zyadain/ArtificialIntelligence/README.md

 Additional holidays:

-{UPDATE_ACCORDINGLY 👇 (see: https://publicholidays.be/2020-dates/ and ask your HOC) }
+👇 (see: https://publicholidays.be/2020-dates/ and ask your HOC)

 | Date      | What          |
 | --------- | ------------- |